0mods/docsweb/docs/hollowcore/serialization.md

 ## Serialization with inheritance
 Sometimes you may want to serialize a class or interface that may have children.
-In this case, you need to add an annotation for each child '@Polymorphic(Parent::class)', where Parent is your original the class from which the inheritance originates.
+In this case, you need to add an annotation for each child `@Polymorphic(Parent::class)`, where `Parent` is your original the class from which the inheritance originates.
-Don't forget to import it: 'import ru.hollowhorizon.hc.api.utils.Polymorphic'.
+Remember to import it: `import ru.hollowhorizon.hc.api.utils.Polymorphic`.

 As an example, you can see how HollowCore implements [widgets](https://github.com/HollowHorizon/HollowCore/blob/1.19.2/src/main/java/ru/hollowhorizon/hc/common/ui/Widget.kt).